On this page:

 - University of Findlay

-The GRE is an exam made up of 3 areas verbal reasoning, quantitative reasoning, and analytical writing.
-Each area is divided up into 2 sections or tasks.
+The GRE is an exam made up of three areas of verbal reasoning, quantitative reasoning, and analytical writing.
+Each area is divided up into two sections or tasks.

 They are broken up as follows:

 |Verbal Reasoning||30 minutes per section||analyze & evaluate written material, analyze relationships in parts of sentences, word association||130-170 in one-point increments|